 Small businesses do not have to publish marketing messages to attract people to the store constantly.
 They only need to develop pages that are search engine optimized.

 - Remarketing Possibilities

 Through this, you’ve piqued their interest in your products, secured enough interest to get them to the checkout stage, but they dropped off because of any reason.
 This may be due to distraction at work, or their kids needed help, and they forgot about purchasing from your store.
 But, now you know that they were interested at one point.
-You have to send them an email to let them know that their product is still available.
+So, you have to send them an email to let them know that their product is still available.